Ports of Call

 Chic - fine dining at The Royal Hotel

 Fresh line fish

-Visit the old market at the corner of Jeremie and Peynier streets for indigenous crafts and colourful scenes from local life.
-Look out for wood carvings, spices, and banana ketchups.
+Travellers should visit the old market at the corner of Jeremie and Peynier streets for indigenous crafts and colourful scenes from local life, and look out for woodcarvings, spices, and banana ketchups.
 Two substantial duty-free shopping centres are at La Place Carenage Pointe Seraphine, although the goods are fairly uninspiring and aimed squarely at tourists.
-Eudovic studios in Goodlands sells unique and finely crafted wood carvings.
+Eudovic studios in Goodlands sells unique and finely crafted woodcarvings.

 A traditional St. Lucia two-sided doll

 Hunt for orchids between the Pitons that guard the island